lsst.ts.tcpip

 • Client: a TCP/IP client.
 One use case is CSCs that communicate via TCP/IP with low-level controllers.
 Providing a connect_callback makes it easy to report the connection state as an event, and also allows you to detect and handle a failed connection.

-• OneClientServer: a TCP/IP server that only accepts a single client connection at a time (rejecting extra attempts to connect).
+• OneClientReadLoopServer: an abstract TCP/IP server that only accepts a single client connection at a time (rejecting extra attempts to connect) and runs a read loop while connected.
 One common use case is mock servers in CSC packages.
+Override the read_and_dispatch method in a subclass to use it.

-Both classes are designed so to be inherited from, in order to add application-specific behavior.
-An example of inheriting from OneClientServer is MockDomeController in ts_atdome, and indeed most mock controllers in CSC packages inherit from OneClientServer.
-An example of inheriting from Client is CommandTelemetryClient in ts_hexrotcomm.
+The server classes are designed so to be inherited from, in order to add application-specific behavior.
+An example of inheriting from OneClientReadLoopServer is MockDomeController in ts_atdome.
+One can also inherit from Client; see CommandTelemetryClient in ts_hexrotcomm for an example.

-JSON
+Strings and JSON

 Binary Structs